nspin/hs-arm/README.md

 Arm has released a [MRAS (machine-readable architecture specification) for ARMv8.3-A](https://developer.arm.com/products/architecture/a-profile/exploration-tools) to the public.

-This repository contains an in-progress library for (dis)assembling and analyzing ARMv8.3-A code, in-progress implementation of ARM ASL (architecture specification language) and collection of Haskell libraries programs whose ultimate output is a set of Haskell expressions containing the information in the MRAS.
+This repository contains an in-progress library for (dis)assembling and analyzing ARMv8.3-A code, part of which is generated from the MRAS.
+This repository also contains an in-progress implementation of ARM ASL (architecture specification language).

 ## Structure